Abelhubprog/Promtok/CPU_MODE_SETUP.md

 # CPU Mode Setup Guide for AMD Systems

-This guide explains how to configure Maestro to run in CPU-only mode, which is particularly useful for AMD GPU systems without ROCm support or systems with limited GPU resources.
+This guide explains how to configure Promtok to run in CPU-only mode, which is particularly useful for AMD GPU systems without ROCm support or systems with limited GPU resources.

 ## Quick Start